miladshiraniUCB/Emotion-Detection-in-Speech/README.md

 the audio file to a numerical data, we use python library [librosa](https://librosa.org/) and to denoise them we used [noisereduce](https://pypi.org/project/noisereduce/).
 Afterward we convert the denoised audio files into their corresponding spectrograms using which we can train a Convolutional neural network.
+In the following figure we showed the effect of denoising the original audio files
+![original-denoised.png]

 The arrangment of this work is as follows: